William G. Kaelin, Jr., MD

 Harvard Medical School

-Dr. Kaelin is a Professor in the Department of Medicine at the Dana-Farber Cancer Institute, Harvard Medical School, and Associate Director, Basic Science, for the Dana-Farber/Harvard Cancer Center.
-He obtained his undergraduate and medical degrees from Duke University and completed his training in internal medicine at the Johns Hopkins Hospital, where he served as chief medical resident.
-He was a clinical fellow in medical oncology at the Dana-Farber Cancer Institute, during which time he was a McDonnell Scholar.
+Dr. William G. Kaelin, Jr. obtained his undergraduate and medical degrees from Duke University and completed his training in internal medicine at the Johns Hopkins Hospital, where he served as chief medical resident.
+He was a clinical fellow in medical oncology at the Dana-Farber Cancer Institute and later a postdoctoral fellow in the laboratory of fellow BCRF grantee, Dr. David Livingston, during which time he was a McDonnell Scholar.
+He is currently a Professor in the Department of Medicine at the Dana-Farber Cancer Institute and the Brigham and Women's Hospital, Harvard Medical School.
+He is the Associate Director, Basic Science, for the Dana-Farber/Harvard Cancer Center and Chair of the Executive Committee for Research for the Dana-Farber Cancer Institute.

-Dr. Kaelin is a member of the American Society of Clinical Investigation, the Institute of Medicine (IOM), and the National Academy of Sciences.
-He recently served on the National Cancer Institute Board of Scientific Advisors and the IOM National Cancer Policy Board.
-He is a recipient of the Paul Marks Prize for cancer research from the Memorial Sloan-Kettering Cancer Center, the Richard and Hinda Rosenthal Prize from the AACR, the Canada Gairdner International Prize, the Alfred Knudson Lecture in Cancer Genetics award, ASCI’s Stanley Korsmeyer Award and the Scientific Grand Prix of the Foundation Lefoulon-Delalande.
+Dr. Kaelin is a member of the American Society of Clinical Investigation and the American College of Physicians.
+He recently served on the National Cancer Institute Board of Scientific Advisors, the American Association for Cancer Research (AACR) Board of Trustees, and the Institute of Medicine National Cancer Policy Board.
+He is a recipient of the Paul Marks Prize for cancer research from the Memorial Sloan-Kettering Cancer Center, the Richard and Hinda Rosenthal Prize from the AACR, and a Doris Duke Distinguished Clinical Scientist award.
+In 2007, Dr. Kaelin was elected to the Institute of Medicine.
+In 2010, Dr. Kaelin was elected to the National Academy of Sciences and was a recipient of the 2010 Canada International Gairdner Award.
+In 2012, he was a co-recipient of both the Stanley J. Korsmeyer Award from the American Society of Clinical Investigation (ASCI) and the Scientific Grand Prix of the Foundation Lefoulon-Delalande and the Institute of France.